How Blockchain Will Affect Supply Chain Management

 Trust is an essential component of modern commerce.
 In fact, billions of dollars are spent every year by companies trying to determine who and what they can trust in their business operations.
 The reason is simple: When you provide a good or service, you want to get paid for it.

-Blockchain offers a new way to mitigate challenges related to trust through something called smart contracts.
+Blockchain technology offers a new way to mitigate challenges related to trust through something called smart contracts.
 A smart contract is a digital way to encode and automatically enforce the terms of a transaction.
 If an agreement says party A will receive a deed when they pay a certain amount to party B, a smart contract will verify that the correct payment has been made and automatically transfer the deed to party A.

 There’s no option for either party to scam the deal because the contract is executed only when the set terms are satisfied.
 Establishing and maintaining terms was once a simple process when trade was all local, but the truth is that goods can now change hands hundreds of times across dozens of locales before arriving at a final destination.
 Smart contracts can eliminate all the paperwork—and the human errors that go along with it—by automating these transactions.